 Full time residential volunteers

 Several residential volunteers are taken on, usually at the end of August each year for a full 12-month stay.
-These “co-workers” are provided with full board & lodging and a small weekly allowance to cover personal expenses.
+These “co-workers” are provided with full board & lodging.
 They live and work in one of the houses, giving care and support to the residents after completing a comprehensive induction training.
 The main duties take place around daily housework, preparation of morning & evening meals and assisting residents with personal care.
 There is also the opportunity to spend time in craft workshops, to participate in Nutley Hall’s festival & cultural life – for which musical co-workers can be a great asset – and to support social & recreational activities.
 A driving licence is very helpful, but not essential.

 This can provide a fulfilling gap year before embarking on a study or career path, but might also be an ideal first step towards pursuing a career in social therapy or pedagogy.